guojiajeremy/Dinomaly/README.md

 Training Unstability: The optimization can be unstable with loss spikes (e.g. ...0.05, 0.04, 0.04, **0.32**, **0.23**, 0.08...)
 , which can be harmful to performance.
 This occurs very very rare.
 If you see such loss spikes during training, consider change a random seed.

-## Error Anouncement
+## Eval discrepancy of anomaly localization
-In our code, we binarize GT mask by gt.bool(), i.e., gt[gt>0]=1.
+In our code, we binarize GT mask by gt.bool() after resizing (down-sample), i.e., gt[gt>0]=1.
-As raised in the issue, this may make it inaccurate (larger than the real mask area by one pixel).
-The common practice is gt[gt>0.5]=1.
+As raised in a issue, the common practice is gt[gt>0.5]=1.
+Therefore, "gt[gt>0]=1" may make the anomaly GT one pixel larger than "gt[gt>0.5]=1".
-This error does not affect image-level performance, but slightly affect pixel-level performances.
-The pixel-wise AP and F1-max reported in the paper (gt[gt>0]=1) is  higher than they should be.
+This behavior does not affect image-level performance, but slightly affect pixel-level performances.

+We think gt[gt>0]=1 also makes sense.
+It can be seen as max pooling, so that the pixel in the down-sampled map that originally covers at least one anomaly pixel are regarded as anomalous.